EN4L3/Git_Flow_CI-CD_Guide/README.md

 ## Installation and Setup

 Follow the steps in this section to set up your Jenkins and Docker environment.
-Clone this repository to get started.